 The average monthly payment for car insurance will vary greatly depending on many items, such as where you live and your state's mandated liability insurance.
-The national average for car insurance premiums in 2009 was $1,736, so that would break down to around $145 a month.
+Use our tool to check the average car insurance rates for your ZIP code.

 |District of Columbia|

 Many factors go into the cost of your insurance.
-Other then where you live items such as the type of vehicle you are insuring, mileage driven each year, the limits of your insurance and the optional coverages you chose to put on the vehicle will help determine your premium rates.
-Beyond this, personal factors such as age, driving history, etc will also affect the cost of your auto insurance policy.
+Other than where you live, items such as the type of vehicle you are insuring, mileage driven each year, the limits of your insurance and the optional coverages you chose to put on the vehicle will help determine your premium rates.
+Beyond this, personal factors such as age, driving history, etc. will also affect the cost of your auto insurance policy.